oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 The TEAMS and MAP clauses for the TARGET directive are used to take advantage of the architecture of the device.
 The TEAMS clause starts multiple thread teams running in parallel on the device.
 More teams can improve the performance.
 The MAP clause determines how the original variable on the CPU is mapped (copied) to the corresponding variable on the device.
 All variables that are used on the host that are required on the device are identified in the MAP clause.

-In the sample code, the arrays `A`, `B`, and `C` are initialized on the host.
+In the sample GPU program (`03_mm_GPU.f90`), the arrays `A`, `B`, and `C` are initialized on the host.
 All three arrays are mapped *to* the device so the initial values are available on the device.
 Only the array `C` needs to be mapped *from* the device.
 This is because `A` and `B` are not modified on the device, so there is no need to copy those arrays back to the host.
 For best performance, only map the required variables between the host and the device and vice versa.

 The complete TARGET directive for this sample is `!$omp target teams map(to: a, b) map(tofrom: c)`.
 In the TARGET region, there are additional clauses for `!$OMP PARALLEL DO`.